davidlevinwork/gbfs/docs/gb_afs.md

 ## Using GB-AFS: Code Examples and Visualization

-GB-AFS offers a versatile and user-friendly Python library for feature selection in multi-class classification tasks.
+GBFS offers a versatile and user-friendly Python library for feature selection in multi-class classification tasks.
 This section guides you through initializing the GB-AFS object with your dataset, selecting features, and visualizing the feature space.

 ### Initialization and Parameters